-Being relatively light, gravitational contribution for gases pressure is negligible.
-In gases case, it is the thermal contribution that develops pressure; increasing the temperature leads to an increase in molecules motions and thus higher interactions with the walls on the container.
+Being relatively light, the gravitational contribution for gases is negligible.
+For gases, it is the “thermal contribution” that develops pressure; increasing the temperature leads to an increase in molecular motion and thus more interactions with the walls of the container.
 (Knight, 2016)

-The atmospheric pressure is simply the pressure of the surrounding ambient air.
-Close to the Earth surface and thus near sea level, the density and amount of air molecules are considerable while those quantities decrease when moving further until atmospheric pressure vanishes in outer space, which is termed vacuum.
-This is illustrated in Figure 2.48.
+The “atmospheric pressure” is simply the pressure of the surrounding ambient air.
+Close to the earth’s surface, and thus near sea level, the density and amount of air molecules are considerable, while those quantities decrease with increasing altitude until atmospheric pressure vanishes in outer space, which is called a “vacuum”.
+This is illustrated in the figure below.
 (Knight, 2016, p.
 361)